 Each new day, a list of tasks awaits us.
 Some of them are more interesting than others.
-Nevertheless, the importance of completing these tasks is undisputed, especially if they build on a daily basis.
+Nevertheless, the importance of completing these tasks is undisputed, especially if they build daily.

-Normally what happens is that we are either able to complete a preset number of tasks on time or we fail miserably.
-Although the success rate depends on many factors, there is one common thing that is mostly seen in several use cases.
+Usually, we cannot complete a preset number of tasks on time or fail miserably.
+Although the success rate depends on many factors, one common thing is mainly seen in several use cases.
 That would be the use of to-do list apps.

-There are so many of these so-called “best to-do list apps”, which claim to make your life easier.
+So many of these so-called “best to-do list apps” claim to make your life easier.

 Although most of these apps stand up to the mark and can help to make things incredibly easy and organized, the criteria for their selection remains a puzzle.

-We decided to do an extensive round-up of best do to list apps.
+We decided to do an extensive round-up of the best to do list apps.
 The content is lengthy, no doubt, but you will be able to select a handful of applications eventually.
 Take a look below and see which to-do list app piques your curiosity…

 Table of Contents